byuccl/ddr_rowhammer/radiation2023/DDR2_PARSE_LOGS/DDR2_Results.md

     - Appeared 8:23:14 - Gone 8:39:24
     - Appeared 8:44:26 - Gone 8:59:38
     - 10/86 error groups
-    - Bit error
+    - Stuck bit
   - 0x0adc6a6:  a5a5a5a5 ada5a5a5
     - Appeared 7:58:00 - Gone 8:39:24
     - 8/86 error groups
-    - Bit error
+    - Stuck bit
   - 0x0b588f9:  a5a5a5a5 a5a5a5a7
     - Appeared 14:22:02 - Gone 14:42:06
     - Appeared 14:47:11 - Gone 15:08:21
     - 8/86 error groups
-    - Bit error
+    - Stuck bit
   - 0x0e2476a:  a5a5a5a5 a5a5ada5
     - Appeared 13:06:53 - Gone 13:07:59
     - Appeared 14:17:01 - Gone 14:42:10
     - 7/86 error groups
-    - Bit error
+    - Stuck bit
   - 0x0e5564e:  a5a5a5a5 a5e5a5a5
     - Appeared 15:13:24 - Gone 15:49:48 (It was gone at the last error group by the end of test)
     - 7/86 error groups
-    - Bit error
+    - Stuck bit
   - 0x03eeb43:  a5b5a5a5 a5a5a5a5
     - Appeared 9:04:39 - Gone 9:24:47
     - 5/86 error groups
-    - Bit error
+    - Stuck bit
   - 0x0d5615d:  a5a5a525 a5a5a5a5
     - Appeared 9:04:39 - Gone 9:24:47
     - 5/86 error groups
-    - Bit error
+    - Stuck bit
   - 0x0ddacfa:  a5a5a5a7 a5a5a5a5
     - Appeared 9:29:48 - Gone 9:49:57
     - 5/86 error groups
-    - Bit error
+    - Stuck bit
   - 0x0aed81b:  a5a5a5a5 a7a5a5a5
     - Appeared 10:06:05 - Gone 10:26:21
     - 5/86 group errors
-    - Bit error
+    - Stuck bit
   - 0x082e8e9:  a5a5a5a5 a7a5a5a5
     - Appeared 8:03:02 - Gone 8:18:13
     - 4/86 group errors
-    - Bit error
+    - Stuck bit
   - 0x0c352a0:  a5a5a5a5 a5a5a5a4
     - Appeared 8:03:02 - Gone 8:18:13
     - 4/86 group errors
-    - Bit error
+    - Stuck bit
   - 0x0108741:  a5a5a5a5 a5a7a5a5
     - Appeared 10:36:23 - Gone 10:51:27
     - 4/86 error groups
-    - Bit error
+    - Stuck bit
   - 0x0814fa5:  a5a5a5a5 a7a5a5a5
     - Appeared 14:01:47 - Gone 14:17:01
     - 4/86 error groups
-    - Bit error
+    - Stuck bit
   - 0x0b1040b:  b5a5a5a5 a5a5a5a5
     - Appeared 9:14:41 - Gone 9:24:47
     - 3/86 error groups
-    - Bit error
+    - Stuck bit
   - 0x0986372:  a5a5a1a5 a5a5a5a5
     - Appeared 9:39:50 - Gone 9:49:57
     - 3/86 error groups
-    - Bit error
+    - Stuck bit
   - 0x0fd1f3b:  a5a5a5a4 a5a5a5a5
     - Appeared 14:32:04 - Gone 14:42:10
     - 3/86 error groups
-    - Bit error
+    - Stuck bit
   - 0x032a567:  a7a5a5a5 a5a5a5a5
     - Appeared 14:47:11 - Gone 15:08:21
     - 3/86 error groups
-    - Bit error
+    - Stuck bit
   - 0x0a0df61:  a5a5a5a5 a5a5a5a4
     - Appeared 15:18:27 - Gone 15:28:38
     - 3/86 error groups
-    - Bit error
+    - Stuck bit
   - 0x0a367b0:  a5a5a585 a5a5a5a5
     - Appeared 15:18:27 - Gone 15:28:38
     - 3/86 error groups
-    - Bit error
+    - Stuck bit
   - 0x0e71062:  a5a5a5a5 a5a7a5a5
     - Appeared 15:18:27 - Gone 15:28:38
     - 3/86 error groups
-    - Bit error
+    - Stuck bit
   - 0x03a428a:  ada5a5a5 a5a5a5a5
     - Appeared 8:54:31 - Gone 8:59:38
     - 2/86 error groups
-    - Bit error
+    - Stuck bit
   - 0x03b25bc:  a5a5a5a5 a5a5a5b5
     - Appeared 8:54:31 - Gone 8:59:38
     -  2/86 error groups
-    - Bit error
+    - Stuck bit
   - 0x054d942:  a5a5a5a5 a585a5a5
     - Appeared 10:46:25 - Gone 10:51:31
     -  2/86 error groups
-    - Bit error
+    - Stuck bit
   - 0x09fd697:  a5a5a5a1 a5a5a5a5
     - Appeared 10:46:25 - Gone 10:51:31
     -  2/86 error groups
-    - Bit error
+    - Stuck bit
   - 0x0d56efd:  a5a5a5a5 a4a5a5a5
     - Appeared 10:46:25 - Gone 10:51:31
     -  2/86 error groups
-    - Bit error
+    - Stuck bit
   - 0x00593e2:  a5a5a5a5 a5ada5a5
     - Appeared 15:23:30 - Gone 15:28:38
     -  2/86 error groups
-    - Bit error
+    - Stuck bit
   - 0x01e484e:  a5a5a5a5 a5a5a585
     - Appeared 8:59:34 - Gone 8:59:38
     -  1/86 error groups